praveenroy591/AIMERS-PROJECT/README.md

 # Restaurant_BOT.py
-Description: This script likely serves as the backend for a restaurant chatbot with use of telegram, which may handle customer inquiries about the menu, make reservations, or provide information about restaurant hours and locations.
-It might use natural language processing (NLP) to understand customer requests and respond appropriately.
-It could also integrate with a database to manage reservations.
+Description: the Restaurant_BOT.py script is designed to function as a chatbot on the Telegram platform, utilizing Telegram's bot API.
+The bot helps users interact with a restaurant service, allowing them to browse the menu, make reservations, and inquire about restaurant details such as location, hours of operation